Tanzaniav0825/Capstone-Project-Polygenc-Scores/README.md

 Tanzania Vernon

--This project uses machine learning to simulate and optimize Polygenic Risk Scores (PRS) using data from the 1000 Genomes Project.
+-This work was realized as part of the capstone project of the MS in Data Science at Pace University

 ## Table of Contents